China's big banks flag asset pressure due to virus, boding ill for smaller kin

 BEIJING/SHANGHAI, March 30 (Reuters) - China's largest state banks said the impact of restrictions on movement imposed to slow the spread of the coronavirus could pull down asset quality as borrowers struggle to repay loans, though they are likely big enough to weather any fallout.

-The outbreak beginning at the end of last year has left many airlines, hotels and other businesses fighting to survive after government countermeasures all but paralysed economic activity for over a month.
+The virus outbreak, which began at the end of last year, has left many airlines, hotels and other businesses fighting to survive after government countermeasures all but paralysed economic activity for more than a month.

 A prolonged pandemic might break the upward trend with rising soured debt and shrinking net interest margins (NIM), a gauge of banks' profitability, senior bankers said.